 Rye seemeth to be nothing but a wild kind of wheate, meet for Labourers, Servants and Workmen, but hea∣vy of digestion to indifferent stomachs.

-Rie and Wade are both grasses.
-So I think we can cut Cogan some slack in his misclassication of Rye as a type of wheat.
-What important here is this repetition of the idea that there’s something about Rie that suits servants and workmen but it’s not appropriate for students Palmer and those of us who make our adult lives
+Rye and wheat are both grasses.
+So I think we can cut Cogan some slack in his misclassification of rye as a type of wheat.
+What important here is his acceptance of the idea that there is something about rye that suits servants and workmen, but isn’t appropriate for students and those of us who make our sedentary livings.
+He is following on Galen’s lead in deprecating rye.

 In the Galenic health system, food was food and at the same time food was medicine.
 It was medicine in a sense that we cannot easily appreciate.
 We may, with more or less actual belief, drink chicken soup when feeling crummy, or extra garlic to fend off a cold, but these are residual behaviors from a way of thinking about food and about our bodies that is long past.
 A “ptisan” is a tisane — a tea created through macerating the grain.
 Barley candy starts with a barley water.
 Such waters were apparently consumed.
-As barley was “cooling,” whatever exactly that means, if you were in need of cooling you could drink barley water.
-While a barley broth made with chicken broth and including blanched almonds, sugar, and rosewater may have been a favorite of Thomas Cogan, barley is here assigned to people who are sick or who “abhor flesh.”
+As barley was considered “cooling” within the humoral health system, if you were in need of cooling you could drink barley water.
+While it seems that Cogan himself may have enjoyed barley broth made with chicken broth, blanched almonds, sugar, and rosewater barley is here assigned to people who are sick or who “abhor flesh.”
 Abhor!
 Strong word!
-The use of barley water as a medicine seems to me to suggest an awareness everyone had that in dealing with grains they were dealing with food/medicine.
+Vegetarians!

 Cardan saith that Galen maketh mention of a kind of Barly in Greece growing without a husk, and hulld by nature; which place he never citeth, because he was mistaken; for through all Galen I could never find any such thing, though of purpose I searched for it very diligently.

 I’m calling out this sentence because it so clearly shows us the Thomas Cogan is intellectually dependent on texts that are nearly 1500 years prior to his own lifetime.
 He is doing serious research but it is literary research.
-He finds a citation to Galen in a work of Girolamo Cardano (1501-1576) regarding a free threshing barley in Greece but cannot find any such reference it the work of Galen.
+He finds a citation to Galen in a work of Girolamo Cardano (1501-1576) regarding a free threshing barley in Greece, but cannot find any such reference it the work of Galen.
 While this displays first class scholarship – always check the references – what he does not do is check any contemporary sources of information on what grains grow in Greece in his own day.
-Funny cat find three threshing Barlow cine he seems to feel fat that closes the case.
+Today, it is routine to at least take a look at ethnography in case one might find insights into historic practice.

 That Wheate and Rye is far more nourishing then Barly.

 There is always the hierarchy.
 The maslin mix of wheat and rye are more nourishing than barley.
-The lack of nourishment attributed to barley is found in Galen.
+The lack of nourishment attributed to barley is found in Galen, though in fact one can argue that barley is more nutritious than wheat as it actually offers more calories per 100g than does wheat.